-- Linear order = the order of words in a sentence. - A sentence has different meanings based on its linear order. - (9) John loves Mary. - (10) Mary loves John. - Languages vary as to what extent this is true, but linear order in general is used as a guiding principle for organizing words into meaningful sentences. - Simple linear order as such is not sufficient to determine sentence organization though.
-For example, we can't simply say "The verb is the second word in the sentence." - (11) I eat at really fancy restaurants. - (12) Many executives eat at really fancy restaurants.
+- Linear order = the order of words in a sentence. - A sentence can have different meanings, based on its linear order: - (10) John loves Mary. - (11) Mary loves John. - Languages vary as to what extent this is true, but linear order in general is used as a guiding principle for organizing words into meaningful sentences. - Simple linear order as such is not sufficient to determine sentence organization though.
+For example, we can't simply say "The verb is the second word in the sentence." - (12) I eat at really fancy restaurants. - (13) Many executives eat at really fancy restaurants.